-Plates and Strips may also be "dry deactivated" by spreading them out onto the ground in a secure, open area away from inhabited buildings to be deactivated by atmospheric moisture.
-Care should be taken to ensure that the Plates or Strips are not carried away by the wind.
+Spread plates and strips out onto the ground in a secure, open area away from inhabited buildings, protected from rain and groundwater, to be deactivated by atmospheric moisture.
+Care should be taken to ensure that the plates or strips are not carried away by the wind.
 If desired, they may be weighted down by several inches of sand or soil or by other suitable means.
 Do not use this procedure during periods of rain or if the soil is wet.
-After deactivation, the spent Plates and Strips may be gathered for disposal at approved sites.
+After deactivation, the spent plates and strips may be gathered for disposal at approved sites.